 Prof Stephen Milner - research

-As a cultural historian I aim to produce a form of interdisciplinary history which draws on the Warburgian tradition in stressing the interrelation between linguistic, pictorial, material, and spatial practices in the articulation of cultural identities with particular focus upon late medieval and Renaissance Italy.
+As a cultural historian I aim to produce a form of interdisciplinary history which draws on the Warburgian tradition in stressing the interrelation between linguistic, pictorial, material, and spatial practices in the articulation of cultural identities.
+My focus is mainly on late medieval and Renaissance Italy and on their reception in the nineteenth century.
 I am also interested in cultural translation in the broadest sense and in exploring new ways of reading and writing about the past whilst addressing the present.
+My two formative influences at undergraduate and graduate level were Peter Burke and Michael Baxandall.

 Areas of particular interest include:

-Rhetoric and the revival of popular vernacular oratory 1240-1512 / Space and communal imagination in the late medieval communes / The medieval reception of Cicero, Sallust and Boethius / The Florentine republican territorial state under the Medici / Artistic patronage and cultural translation in Renaissance Italy / Cultural theory and the historiography of the Italian Renaissance / Cities and Urban Experience / Italy in Manchester in 19th Century
+Rhetoric and the revival of popular vernacular oratory 1240-1512 / parchment printing and the bioarchaeology of the book/ Space and communal imagination in the late medieval communes / The medieval reception of Cicero, Sallust and Boethius / The Florentine republican territorial state under the Medici / Artistic patronage and cultural translation in Renaissance Italy / Cultural theory and the historiography of the Italian Renaissance / Cities and Urban Experience / Italy in Manchester in 19th Century

-I am on the Academic Advisory Board of the 4-year ERC-funded project 'Oral Culture, Manuscript and Print in Early Modern Italy, 1450-1700' led by Prof. Brian Richardson, am a participant in the AHRC funded 'Street Life and Street Culture Network' 2009-12, and was a member of the steering group of the AHRC funded 'Historical Sociolinguistics Scientific Network' 2008-09.
-I am also involved in the 'cities@manchester' initiative within the Faculty of Humanities here in Manchester and am on the Academic Advisory Board of the Mellon-funded 'Medici Archive Project'.
+I am on the Academic Advisory Board of the 4-year ERC-funded project 'Oral Culture, Manuscript and Print in Early Modern Italy, 1450-1700' led by Prof. Brian Richardson, am was participant in the AHRC funded 'Street Life and Street Culture Network' 2009-12, and was a member of the steering group of the AHRC funded 'Historical Sociolinguistics Scientific Network' 2008-09.
+I am also involved in the 'cities@manchester' initiative within the Faculty of Humanities and am on the Academic Advisory Board of the Mellon-funded 'Medici Archive Project' .
+In 2013, I co-organised a two-day international conference in Manchester entitled 'Locating Boccaccio in 2013' and co-curated a six-month exhibition under the same title at the John Rylands Library.

 - 2012 Robert Lehman Visiting Professor, Harvard University, Centre for Italian Renaissance Studies, Villa I Tatti, Florence